 Remain fit and take care of yourself mentally, physically, and spiritually.
 You have a long career ahead of you, and you need to take care of your body, eat well, lift heavy, splurge on the massages, do yoga, and cut back on the alcohol.
 Start building your tribe of trusted confidants that you can empty your cup to when it fills up.

 Sadly, you will be exposed to the sights and smells of horrible things.
 These calls will become ghosts in your closets.
-Everyone in public service has them, and you must make space for these ghosts and have a plan to make peace with them, so they don’t overrun your life.
-Reach out to get professional help when you need, and as you grow in your career, you will be able to help others that you work with to deal with their ghosts.
+Everyone in public service has them, and you must make space for these ghosts and have a plan to make peace with them so they don’t overrun your life.
+Reach out to get professional help when you need it, and as you grow in your career, you will be able to help others that you work with to deal with their ghosts.

 Third, you will fail, and you will survive.